TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Experiments

 \section{Experiments}

-We evaluate our approach on three tasks: unsupervised single object discovery, unsupervised saliency detection and unsupervised video segmentation.
-We present results of unsupervised single object discovery in Section~\ref{sec:unsupervised_object_discovery}.
-The results of unsupervised saliency detection in Section~\ref{sec:unsupervised_saliency_detection}.
-The results of unsupervised video segmentation in Section~\ref{sec:UVS}.
+We evaluated the suitability of \name~for three tasks: unsupervised single object discovery, unsupervised saliency detection and unsupervised video segmentation.
+We present implementation details in Section ~\ref{sec:implementation_details}.
+The results of unsupervised single object discovery are shown in Section~\ref{sec:unsupervised_object_discovery}.
+The results for unsupervised saliency detection are presented in Section~\ref{sec:unsupervised_saliency_detection}, and results for unsupervised video segmentation in Section~\ref{sec:UVS}.
 We provide ablation studies in Section~\ref{sec:abl}.